 Note: All Solenoid Air Fittings are "Push In" connections.
 To remove an air line, push in the plastic or metal rim of the fitting and pull the air line out.
-To re-install, push the air line in until it meets resistance and then push in another 1⁄2"
+To re-install, push the air line in until it meets resistance and then push in another 1/2".

-1. Disconnect power and air from the machine.
-Remove both air lines from the Router Solenoid.
-See Fig 12.
+1. Disconnect power from the machine.
+Open rear access door.